aureuserp/dev-docs/src/master/advanced/table-views.md

 - Export functionality for specific views
 - Scheduled or automated view generation

-By leveraging Table Views in Aureus ERP, you can create a more personalized and efficient data browsing experience for your users, allowing them to quickly access the specific data subsets they need.
+By leveraging Table Views in AureusERP, you can create a more personalized and efficient data browsing experience for your users, allowing them to quickly access the specific data subsets they need.